luowei/LWColorPicker/README.md

 ## License

-libColorPicker is available under the MIT license.
+LWColorPicker is available under the MIT license.
 See the LICENSE file for more info.